-Certificate users and host administrators shall undertake the following obligations:

-- · Present correct information at the enrollment. - Procedures for the enrollment and key creation have to be carried based on the document "KEK GRID CA Enrollment Procedure Document". - Use the certificate exclusively for authorized and legal purposes, consistent with this Policy. - Manage a certificate and its private key securely.
+- Certificate users and host administrators shall undertake the following obligations: - Present correct information at the enrollment. - Procedures for the enrollment and key creation have to be carried based on the document "KEK GRID CA Enrollment Procedure Document". - Use the certificate exclusively for authorized and legal purposes, consistent with this Policy. - Manage a certificate and its private key securely.
 It must not be used by other people.
-Protect the pass-phrase (private key) from others and the pass phrase must be at least 12 characters long. - Instruct the CA to revoke the certificate promptly upon any actual or suspected loss, disclosure, or other compromise of the subscribers private key. - Instruct the CA to revoke the certificate when leaving the organization. - · Any user certificates must not be shared. - · Each host certificate must be linked to a single network entity.
+Protect the passphrase (private key) from others and the passphrase must be at least 12 characters long. - Instruct the CA to revoke the certificate promptly upon any actual or suspected loss, disclosure, or another compromise of the subscriber's private key. - Instruct the CA to revoke the certificate when leaving the organization. - Any user certificates must not be shared. - Each host certificate must be linked to a single network entity. - For a robot certificate, a user must create its private key on an appropriately secured server as follow: - An appropriately secured computer system to which only one or more people responsible for the robots operation have access. - The computer system is actively monitored for security events. - The compute system must be located in a secured room where access is controlled and limited to only authorize personnel.